JavaScript Advance Interview Questions & Answers

 https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261

-We have seen void operator many times with a valid expression like ‘void ‘ & the purpose of void is to return ‘undefined’.
+We have seen the void operator many times with a valid expression like ‘void ‘ & the purpose of the void is to return ‘undefined’.

 void 0, void ‘abcd’, void {}, void myfunction() ==> all ==> all returns undefined.

-Interesting fact is why there is a special keyword to return just undefined.
-So Answer is, before ES5 We can create variable named like undefined.
+An interesting fact is why there is a special keyword to return just undefined.
+So the answer is, before ES5 We can create a variable named undefined.

 e.g > undefined = ‘jsmount’; So using void was a way to ensure that we are actually returning undefined.